Skip to Content

 • Terra Cotta

-THEN you’ll choose your medium to bring it all together.
+After you decide on your project you’ll choose your medium to bring it all together.
 Many believe that a decoupage medium is simply school glue or a vinegar/water/corn starch, but that is not the case (learn more here).

 As you can imagine, my decoupage medium of choice is Mod Podge.

-What is Mod Podge? it is a glue, sealer, and finish all in one.
+It’s a glue, sealer, and finish all in one.
 Mod Podge has ingredients and properties that a regular school/craft glue doesn’t have, and that is why Mod Podge projects that were created 40+ years ago are still around.

 I’ve seen projects made by the original inventor of Mod Podge, Jan Wetstone, with my own eyes – and they are in perfect condition.
 That is what a good decoupage medium does for you!